DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 ## Rule 4: Multiple speakers (explicit) – example

-A common »internal« phenomenon of plays is two or more characters speaking at the same time.
-In the easy cases they are explicitly name, separated by comma or a conjunction like »und«/»and«.
+A common "internal" phenomenon of plays is two or more characters speaking at the same time.
+In the easy cases they are explicitly named, separated by comma or a conjunction like "und"/"and".
 In these cases, in the `//lina:text//lina:sp` we partition `@who` to its constituents, removing any comma or conjunction.
 Additionally, the `lina:character` in `lina:personae` is deleted.

 ### Before editing